"Person connecting with others - Reconnecting with Yourself and Others"

 Personal Story

-Amy found solace in treating herself with self-love, filling her time with activities she enjoyed.
+Amy found solace in treating herself with self-love, filling her time with enjoyable activities.

 What You Can Do